 When someone wants to know where they can find a local salsa dance class they ask Google.
 They don’t ask Facebook, or Instagram, or Twitter.
-Google has a sophisticated system for indexing and rating websites but it translates quite simply for users; the websites which have rich, original content and the most activity, score highest.
+Google has a sophisticated system for indexing and rating websites but it translates quite simply for users; the websites which have rich, original content and the most activity, score the highest.

-That means that if you spend your time creating and posting rich content into Facebook, or Instagram, or Twitter, then you are scoring Google points for those social networks and not your project website.
+That means that if you spend your time creating and posting rich content on Facebook, or Instagram, or Twitter, then you are scoring Google points for those social networks and not your project website.

 Consider this article – the content is being generated in the Graphic Design domain.
 Sure, we’ll post a link on Facebook but it will be clickbait;